rainmanh/jumpscale_core8/docs/Installation/JS8.md

 `js8 init` will:

-- Automatically install all packets required to run AYS File System, including
+- Automatically install all packets required to run the AYS filesystem, including:

   - FUSE
-  - tmux, or another startup manager if you specify that explicitelly since tmux is the default
+  - tmux or another startup manager if you specify that explicitly; tmux is the default

-- Download the AYF File Sytem binary and install it at `/usr/loca/bin/aysfs`
+- Download the AYF Filesystem binary and install it at `/usr/loca/bin/aysfs`

 - Create a directory `/etc/ays/local/`
 - Download the **js8_opt.flist** metadata file and put it at `/etc/ays/local/js8_opt.flist`